csev/dj4e/assn/dj4e_install52.md

 -----------------------------------------------

 Each time you start a new shell, you will need to activate your virtual environment.
-It is a lot simpler to do this automatically every time you login by editing the `.bashrc` file in *your* home directory.
+It is a lot simpler to do this automatically every time you login by editing the `/home/(your-account)/.bashrc` file in *your* home directory.

-    /home/(your-account)/.bashrc

 Go to the end of that file, add a blank line and the following lines: